ibpdas/ValueLine/README.md

 ValueLine works because it:

-- Reflects how federated organisations actually operate
+- reflects how federated organisations actually operate
-- Clarifies contribution vs attribution
+- clarifies contribution vs attribution
-- Sets realistic expectations on pacing
+- sets realistic expectations on pacing
-- Makes invisible value visible
+- makes invisible value visible
-- Focuses attention on the shifts that matter most
+- focuses attention on the shifts that matter most
-- Rrduces misaligned effort and improve collaboration
+- reduces misaligned effort and strengthens collaboration

 Most importantly, it keeps strategy **alive**.

-By connecting strategy to real time updates of change, ValueLine prevents strategy becoming shelfware.
-It becomes a living tool for action, alignment and collaboration.
+By showing emerging signals of change, ValueLine prevents strategy becoming shelfware and turns it into a living tool for alignment and action.

----

-## 4.1 What this model requires from leaders

-ValueLine only works when leaders act on what it surfaces.
-This can mean:

-- Sponsoring ownership of data domains and standards
-- Prioritising shared foundations over local optimisation
-- Providing resolution of cross team dependencies
-- Agreeing aligned budgets and resources for Level 1 and Level 2 work
-- Consistently reinforcing reuse, interoperability and evidence led decisions

-Without these leadership actions, foundations stall and outcomes lag — regardless of technical effort.

 ---